EXPLORE BOZEMAN THIS WINTER

-Bozeman, Montana, is full of year-round adventure, and we’re here to help you plan your visit.
-Below you’ll find all the essential information about wild outdoor activities, where to eat, what's going on this winter, and where to stay to keep things toasty.
+Bozeman, Montana, is full of year-round adventure, with something for everyone.
+Below you’ll find all the essentials about outdoor activities, where to eat, what to do, and where to warm up.
 If you’re still searching for more, be sure to check out our blog with plenty of helpful information.

 Bozeman is winter bliss for all ages.
-The mountains are the place to be—whether for skiing, snowshoeing, or a frosty hike—and the town is alive with lively events and fantastic food.
-Despite chilly temps, there's always a good way to warm up, whether it's a dip in one of the area's hot springs or a steamy latte sipped while browsing boutiques downtown.
-There’s plenty you’ll love about visiting Bozeman in the winter.
+The mountains are the place to be—whether for skiing, snowshoeing, or a frosty hike—and the town is alive with fun events and fantastic food.
+Despite chilly temps, there's always a good way to warm up.
+Whether it's a dip in one of the area's hot springs or enjoying steamy latte while exploring boutiques downtown, there’s plenty you’ll love about visiting Bozeman in the winter.

-It's safe to say that many people either visit or move to Bozeman for the world-class skiing, and it's easy to understand with Big Sky Resort and Bridger Bowl so close—both within an hour’s drive of downtown, offering a combined 7,000 vertical feet and nearly 8,000 skiable acres.
-Epic backcountry, front country, and cross-country skiing nearby mean there’s plenty to occupy outdoor folk, but what is there to do if you aren't a skier or snowboarder?
+It's safe to say that many people first experience Bozeman for the world-class skiing, and it's easy to understand with Big Sky Resort and Bridger Bowl so close.
+Both are within an hour’s drive of downtown, offering a combined 7,000 vertical feet and nearly 8,000 skiable acres.
+Epic backcountry, side country, and cross-country skiing nearby mean there’s plenty to terrain to explore, but what is there to do if you aren't a skier or snowboarder?

-You don’t have to search far for something amazing to help keep you busy when the mercury drops.
-Whether you are here for a day or forever, you’ll be able to discover something new to keep yourself entertained all season.
+You don’t have to search far for something amazing to help keep you busy when the snow falls.
+Whether you are here for a day or a week, you’ll discover something new to have fun all season.

 Check out all the cold-weather activities to enjoy in Bozeman: